Ljubljana: Public transport

-The Ljubljana Bus Station, the Ljubljana central bus hub, is located next to the Ljubljana railway station.
+Ljubljana's central bus hub is located next to the Ljubljana railway station.
 The city bus network, run by the Ljubljana Passenger Transport (LPP) company, is Ljubljana's most widely used means of public transport.
-The fleet is relatively modern.
 The number of dedicated bus lanes is limited, which can cause problems in peak hours when traffic becomes congested.

 Bus rides may be paid with the Urbana payment card (also used for the funicular) or with a mobile phone.
 Sometimes the buses are called trole (referring to trolley poles), harking back to the 1951–1971 days when Ljubljana had trolleybus (trolejbus) service.
 There were five trolleybus lines in Ljubljana, until 1958 alongside the tram.

 Another means of public road transport in the city centre is the Cavalier (Kavalir), an electric shuttle bus vehicle operated by LPP since May 2009.
 There are three such vehicles in Ljubljana.
-The ride is free and there are no stations because it can be stopped anywhere.
-It can carry up to five passengers; most of them are elderly people and tourists.
-The Cavalier drives in the car-free zone in the Ljubljana downtown.
-The first line links Čop Street, Wolf Street and the Hribar Embankment, whereas the second links Town Square, Upper Square, and Old Square.
+The ride is free and there are no stations because it can stop anywhere.
 There is also a trackless train (tractor with wagons decorated to look like a train) for tourists in Ljubljana, linking Cyril and Methodius Square in the city centre with Ljubljana Castle.

-Bicycles

-BicikeLJ, a Ljubljana-based self-service bicycle network, is free of charge for the first hour.
+Cycling

-There is a considerable amount of bicycle traffic in Ljubljana, especially in the warmer months of the year.
-It is also possible to rent a bike.
+There is a considerable amount of bicycle traffic in Ljubljana.
+Bike rental is also available.
 Since May 2011, the BicikeLJ, a self-service bicycle rental system offers the residents and visitors of Ljubljana 600 bicycles and more than 600 parking spots at 60 stations in the wider city centre area.
 The daily number of rentals is around 2,500.
 There was an option to rent a bike even before the establishment of BicikeLJ.

-There are still some conditions for cyclists in Ljubljana that have been criticised, including cycle lanes in poor condition and constructed in a way that motorised traffic is privileged.
-There are also many one-way streets which therefore cannot be used as alternate routes so it is difficult to legally travel by bicycle through the city centre.
-Through years, some prohibitions have been partially abolished by marking cycle lanes on the pavement.
-Nevertheless, the situation has been steadily improving; in 2015, Ljubljana placed 13th in a ranking of the world's most bicycle-friendly cities.
 In 2016, Ljubljana was 8th on the Copenhagenize list.